annotation/text-fabric/tf/docs/main/cheatsheet.md

 ``` python
 A.setSilent(silent)
 ```
-:   set the verbosity of Text-Fabric.
+:   set the verbosity of TF.
 :   `tf.core.timestamp.Timestamp.setSilent`

 ``` python